 You will be paying a premium for your own private space and generally that space is only big enough to accommodate a desk or two and a few pieces of furniture.
 You will typically have access to conference rooms but there will be limited break out rooms and other communal areas.

 All executive suites come fully furnished, but you typically will have the option of moving in your own furniture.
-Like a coworking, you will share the costs of the reception, receptionist, pantry and conference rooms, however,you will find that you will likely not have as close of a relationship with your neighbors.
+Just like renting a coworking, you will share the costs of the reception, receptionist, pantry and conference rooms, however, you will find that you will likely not have as close of a relationship with your neighbors.
 Executive suites in NYC typically run from $1,000-$3,000 per month or $500-$3,000 per person depending on how many people you want to fit in the room.

 If you need to grow, it’s usually quite easy to grow in an executive suite.
 Offices become available all the time and you have the ability to move down the hall.
 To recap, executive suites provide: